MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

     wget -O /dbfs/FileStore/sample_sales.csv https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/sample_sales.csv
      ```

-3. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
+1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
 Then wait for the Spark job run by the code to complete.

 ## Set up a GitHub repository

 Once you connect a GitHub repository to an Azure Databricks workspace, you can set up CI/CD pipelines in GitHub Actions that trigger with any changes made to your repository.

-1. Go to your [GitHub account](https://github.com/) and create a new repository for your project.
+1. Go to your [GitHub account](https://github.com/) and create a new private repository with a suitable name (for examle, *databricks-cicd-repo*).

-2. Clone the repository to your local machine using `git clone`.
+1. Clone the empty repository to your local machine using the [git clone](https://git-scm.com/docs/git-clone) command.

-3. Download the required files for this exercise to your local repository:
+1. Download the required files for this exercise to the local folder for your repository:
    - [CSV file](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/sample_sales.csv)
    - [Databricks notebook](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/sample_sales_notebook.dbc)
    - [Job configuration file](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/job-config.json)

-   Commit and push the changes.
+1. In your local clone of the Git repo, [add](https://git-scm.com/docs/git-add) the files.
+Then [commit](https://git-scm.com/docs/git-commit) the changes and [push](https://git-scm.com/docs/git-push) them to the repo.

 ## Set up repository secrets